Portrait of an unknown member of the Bourchier family

 Provenance

-Either purchased or simply restored by Lewis Payan Dawnay in 1892 and hung in the Drawing Room at Beningbrough - they can be seen in Country Life images from the early 20th century.
-Later included in sale of contents of Beningbrough held by Curtis & Henson, June 1958, lot 1127, as one of “A pair, half length portraits of Elizabeth, wife of Henry Mackworth, and of Julianna, wife of Sir John Dolben Bt., (in ovals)” ‘by or attributed to’ Sir Godfrey Kneller".
+Probably inherited with other contents of Beningbrough Hall by Lewis Payan Dawnay in 1891; purchased in 1917 by Enid, Lady Chesterfield as part of fixtures of the hall; following death of Lady Chesterfield in 1957, included in sale of contents of Beningbrough held by Curtis & Henson, June 1958, lot 1127, as one of “A pair, half length portraits of Elizabeth, wife of Henry Mackworth, and of Julianna, wife of Sir John Dolben Bt., (in ovals)” ‘by or attributed to’ Sir Godfrey Kneller".
 Pair purchased for transfer to the National Trust for £115/10.
 See also NT: 1191140

 Makers and roles